 Will there soon be something of the sort of Amazon Painting Services?
 Will painters soon have to deal with one big giant monololistic competitor, the Amazon Painting Company?
-We have recently come across an article by the German Professor Henning Vöpel on the chances and risks of digitalization for different trades (you can read the article here if you like, it’s in German, but you can always use Google Translate if you don’t speak the language).
+We have recently come across an article by the German Professor Henning Vöpel on the chances and risks of digitalization for different trades.
 The professor’s point?
 Vöpel argues that online platforms like MyHammer (a website in Germany where you can book handyman services) and Amazon will increasingly become the main mediator between the provider of a service and end customers, the painting trade included.

 Data will become more important than experience, for painters too?

 Amazon knows his customers and knows what they want.
 If a customer buys moving boxes or a new sofa to be delivered to a new address, Amazon could infer than the customer is moving somewhere and offer painting services directly.
 The likelihood is great that the customer will need these services and Amazon just casually drops an offer.
 This is a very simple example and the possibilities of data analysis and customer analysis are of course much more far-reaching.

 However, this example shows that Amazon is closer to the customer and understands the customer better based on the data than the average painter could possibly ever do.
 The contact rate with the customer is also significantly higher than between the customer and his local painter.
 In promotional emails or whenever the customer visits the Amazon website for ordering or using the Prime service, Amazon may promote its other services.

 Will Amazon enter the painting trade?